Skip to content

 Stats Canada snuck this one out, before I could put it in my original posting, crafty devils.

-This is a major jump in the Inflation rate and the steepest in a while, but if you throw out the price of Oil from this, it actually isn’t that bad.
+This is a major jump in the Inflation rate and the steepest in a while, but if you exclude the price of oil, it actually isn’t that bad.
 Why would you take out Gasoline prices?
 I have no idea, since it is a major part of my expenses, but the Bank of Canada looks at that, so who knows?
 Energy jumped 6.1% year over year in this index, the biggest increase (even higher than Shelter)

-This 0.2% jump could mean a lot of things, and with oil futures continuing to sky rocket, maybe interest rates aren’t going to stay as low as I hoped it would.
+This 0.2% jump could mean a lot of things, and with oil futures continuing to skyrocket, maybe interest rates aren’t going to stay as low as I hoped they would.
 Maybe it is time to pay down that debt?

 Consumer Price Index and major components